Forthoney/mooro/README.md

 A truly parallel, loggable, minimal TCP Server in CRuby.
 Mooro's vanilla server is a super compact (< 150 LOC with comments) TCP Server.
-Features such as HTTP support or interruptable workers are available through the `Mooro::Impl` module.
+Features such as HTTP support or interruptable workers are available through the `Mooro::Plugin` module.
 The simple architecture means it's easy for you to extend it yourself to fit your needs!

 Loosely based on the [GServer](https://github.com/ruby/gserver) specification.